 Why do some lactation consultants say that placenta ingestion lowers a mother’s milk supply?

-Yes, it is true that the placenta contains progesterone, but it also contains hormones that aid in breast milk production.
-The truth is that we simply do not have a large scientific study that gives us a clear cut answer either way.
-What I mean by this is a large sample size of at least 100 women taking their placenta, and at least 100 women not taking their placenta, and then comparing milk supplies.
+But if I am being completely unbiased, the truth is that we simply do not have a large scientific study that gives us a clear cut answer either way.
+What I mean by this is a large sample size of at least 100 women taking their placenta, and at least 100 women not taking their placenta, starting on the same day postpartum, and then comparing their milk supplies.

 What we do know is that every land mammal either ingests or reabsorbs their placenta(s)..So we have to ask ourselves, “Why would something like this exist in nature if it lowered their milk supply?”